-The Cards Were Already on the Table: What the West told Putin about their Commitment to Democratic Freedom
+The Cards Were Already On the Table: What the West told Putin about their Commitment to Democratic Freedom

 By: Anna Grace Calhoun